 Ride Overview - Chianti Hamlets and Castles Ride

 A historic horseback riding vacation in Chianti, Italy!
 Chianti has been traditionally referred to as the area between Florence and Siena.
 This is the home of Chianti wine.
 Your trails will lead you through wine country and dense forests.
 Cypress-lined lanes will lead you to the fairytale perfect 13th-century castles and impressive sandstone fortresses.
-The landscape is magical with whitewashed hamlets hidden in the rolling Tuscan hills and knarled vineyards and aged olive groves stretching as far as the eye can see.
-You will enjoy the village of Dievole which not only provides a breathtaking view but also offers a beauty that lies in its many little details, starting with the gardens all around it forming picturesque corners.
-Your guides are distinguished for not only for providing a variety of experiences in the saddle but also for their deep knowledge of the history and culture of the area.
+The landscape is magical with whitewashed hamlets hidden in the rolling Tuscan hills.
+Gnarled vineyards and aged olive groves stretch as far as the eye can see.
+You will enjoy the village of Dievole which not only provides a breathtaking view but also offers a beauty that lies in corner gardens.
+Your guides are distinguished for not only for providing a variety of experiences in the saddle but also for their deep knowledge of the history and culture.
 In addition, a non-riding tour of Siena is planned.
 This city has been declared by UNESCO a World Heritage Site.
-It is one of the nation’s most visited tourist attractions and is famous for its cuisine, art, museums, medieval cityscape.
+A popular tourist site, it is famous for its cuisine, art, museums, medieval cityscape.
 Delicious Tuscan cuisine and wines will make this a horseback riding vacation to remember!
+RIDING IN ITALY

 “Thanks for all your help guiding us through the many beautiful trails.
 Your expert care and help with the horseback riding made our trip more interesting and fun!
 Thanks for taking such good care of me in my horseback riding endeavors.”
 M.R.

 Ride Itinerary - Chianti Hamlets and Castles Ride

 You will be transferred from the Siena train station to the equestrian center for a welcome cocktail and assignment of accommodation.
 You will meet your fellow riders and guide during dinner at the center.